InnocentOmenka/blog-api/README.md

 docker-compose up --build

 This will start two services: app and db.
 The app service runs the Spring Boot application, and the db service runs a MySQL database.

-Access the Application
-The API will be accessible at http://localhost:8080.

 API Documentation
 User Endpoints